orange571/react-blog-app/README.md

 ## Background And Learning Process

 This project was primarily an exercise in using React, Redux, Webpack, and Firebase after having taken a React course.
 While basic operations such as creating, viewing, updating, and deleting posts were covered in the course, creating the distinction between public and private posts was a new challenge.
-I found that I had to reorganize how my Firebase database was structured and how to write more complex security rules for reading and writing data to the database.
+I found that I had to reorganize how my Firebase database was structured and learn how to write more complex security rules for reading and writing data to the database.

 ## Possible Improvements
 * Admin role to remove inappropriate posts